 HOSP 450 – Strategic Hospitality Management

-After graduating in 2019, 97% of Lerner’s hospitality business management graduates were employed (earning a mean starting salary of $46,957) or pursuing further education.
+Within 6 months of graduating, on average, 94% of Lerner’s hospitality business management graduates are employed (earning a mean starting salary of $46,695) or pursuing further education.
 For more information on career resources please visit the Lerner Career Services Center.

 Some of the top employers of Lerner’s hospitality business management graduates include: